antoineguigan/crud-bundle/Resources/doc/index.rst

 security_context_options
   See the `Security context options` section.

-filter_defaults
-  An array of default values for the filters.

 sort_link_renderer_options
   The options for the renderer of the sort links on the index page.
   Pleas read the  `qimnet/table-bundle documentation